Trump, meeting China's Xi, voices hope for progress on trade dispute

 BUENOS AIRES (Reuters) - U.S. President Donald Trump told Chinese President Xi Jinping on Saturday he hoped they would achieve “something great” on trade for both countries as they opened a high-stakes summit aimed at defusing a damaging tariffs war between Washington and Beijing.

-With the United States and China locked in an economic dispute that has roiled global financial markets and weighed on the world economy, Trump and Xi sat down for talks and dinner at the end of a two-day gathering of world leaders in Buenos Aires.
+With the United States and China locked in an economic dispute that has unnerved global financial markets and weighed on the world economy, Trump and Xi sat down with their aides for a working dinner at the end of a two-day gathering of world leaders in Buenos Aires.

+Their closely watched meeting came shortly after the Group of 20 industrialized nations backed an overhaul of the global body that regulates international trade disputes, marking a victory for Trump, a sharp critic of the organization.

 Trump struck a positive note as he sat across from Xi, despite the U.S. president’s earlier threats to impose new tariffs on Chinese imports.